 As we learned, a firm's total cost curve in the short run intersects the vertical axis at some positive value equal to the firm's total fixed costs.
 Total cost then rises at a decreasing rate over the range of increasing marginal returns to the firm's variable factors.
-It rises at an Figure 9.5 Price, Marginal Revenue, and Demand increasing rate over the range of diminishing marginal returns.
-Figure 9.6 "Total Revenue, Total Cost, and Economic Profit" shows the total cost curve for Mr. Gortari, as well as the total revenue curve for a price of \$0.40 per pound.
+It rises at an increasing rate over the range of diminishing marginal returns.
+Figure 9.4 "Total Revenue, Total Cost, and Economic Profit" shows the total cost curve for Mr. Gortari, as well as the total revenue curve for a price of \$0.40 per pound.
 Suppose that his total fixed cost is \$400 per month.
-For any given level of output, Mr. Gortari's economic profit is the vertical distance between the total revenue curve and the total cost curve at that level.
+For any given level of output, Mr.